zengxs/rs-google-play/README.md

-# `rs-gpapi` - Google Play API for Rust
+# `rs-google-play` - Google Play API for Rust

-A library for interacting with the Google Play API, stronly following [google play python API](https://github.com/NoMore201/googleplay-api.git) patterns.
+See the child crates for more information.